About Galaxy S10 Guides

 - You can turn off Auto-rotate (portrait mode) so that the rotation toggle appears when you rotate the screen.
 So, you can change and lock the screen orientation when you want.
 You may check this guide on how to use the screen orientation toggle here.
 When Auto-rotate is off, the rotation toggle will NOT appear on Galaxy S10 lock screen regardless of your lock screen rotation settings.

 Please note, some apps may ignore the screen rotation settings.
 For example, Galaxy S10 camera app will not follow your screen rotation settings.
-When you rotate the screen, the camera app will always follow regardless of other settings.
+When you rotate the screen, the camera app will always follow your rotation regardless of other settings.

 How to enable and use the landscape mode for Galaxy S10 Home screen?